radius-project/docs/docs/content/guides/author-apps/networking/howto-tls-termination-cert-manager/index.md

    - If running Radius on an Azure Kubernetes Service (AKS) cluster you can optionally use a [DNS label](https://learn.microsoft.com/azure/virtual-network/ip-services/public-ip-addresses#dns-name-label) to create a DNS A-record pointing to your cluster.
 Refer to the [tips and tricks](#using-an-azure-dns-label) section for more information.
    - If running Radius on an Elastic Kubernetes Service (EKS) cluster you can optionally leverage [Application Load Balancer](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html) for a hosted DNS name and record.

-## Step 1: Initialize a Radius environment
+## Step 1: Initialize a Radius Environment

-Begin by running `rad init` to initialize the Radius environment.
+Begin by running `rad init` to initialize the Radius Environment.

 ```sh
 rad init